Business team looking at new email encryption solution in action

 10. Cloud Computing

-Cloud computing is a revolutionary development for the financial services industry, allowing organisations to deliver platform-as-a-service models, access new delivery channels, decrease data storage costs, and protect customer data.
+Cloud computing is a revolutionary development for the financial services industry.
+It enables organisations to deliver platform-as-a-service models, access new delivery channels, reduce data storage costs, and protect customer data.

-According to a Gartner report, 28% of IT enterprises will be using cloud capabilities by the end of 22, compared to just 18% in 2018.
+According to Gartner, 28% of IT enterprises will utilise cloud capabilities by the end of 2022, up from 18% in 2018.

-Several industry big-hitters are beginning to migrate services to the cloud, with PayPal recently announcing it is handling all its transactions through Google Cloud.
+Many major players are migrating services to the cloud, with PayPal now handling all transactions through Google Cloud.

 "Banking and capital markets leaders increasingly recognise that cloud is more than a technology; it is a destination for banks and other financial services firms to store data and applications and access advanced software applications via the internet."